Labour court jurisdiction in Germany explained

 labour court jurisdiction

-If an employee wants to challenge a dismissal, claim unpaid wages or enforce other rights from an employment contract, he may have to take the case to court.
-But before a lawsuit can even begin, one key question must be answered: Which labour court has jurisdiction?
+If you want to challenge a dismissal in Germany, you must file your claim with the competent labour court within three weeks.
+The first step is determining which court has jurisdiction.
 German law distinguishes between subject-matter jurisdiction (which type of court) and local jurisdiction (which specific court).
 This guide explains both and shows how the labour court system is structured across Germany.

 Calculate your severance payment